Cars in the 1920s

 From 1919 to 1929, primarily North America and parts of Europe experienced the rise of the Roaring Twenties.
 Social and economic circumstances underwent dramatic changes.
 The economic power and high employment of the United States allowed Americans to spend more extravagantly on entertainment.
-War veterans returned home seeking relaxation and comfort instead of returning to their factory or agricultural duties.
+War veterans returned home seeking relaxation and comfort instead of returning to their factory or agricultural occupations.
 Watching movies and listening to the newly invented radio became increasingly popular during this period, which further encouraged the desires of people for Hollywood style lives of indulgence and ease.
 This extravagance was ignited by the introduction of Henry Ford's Model T, a car affectionately known as the "Tin Lizzie."
 Cars became a major source of freedom and adventure as well as travel, and cars greatly altered the standard of living, the social patterns of the day, and urban planning; and cars differentiated suburban and urban living purposes.
 In addition, the rise of cars led to the creation of new leisure activities and businesses.
 The car became the center of middle and working class life until the start of World War II.